resim-ai/open-core/docs/resim/metrics/metrics_builds.md

 Whether we are in `test mode` or `batch mode` is determined by the files present in `/tmp/resim/inputs/` when the metrics build container runs.

 - If the file `/tmp/resim/inputs/batch_metrics_config.json` is present, we are in batch mode, and our build should compute batch metrics using this config.
 - If the file `/tmp/resim/inputs/batch_metrics_config.json` is *not* present, then we are in test mode, and our build should compute test metrics.
-In this case, `/tmp/resim/inputs/` will instead contain an `experience` and `logs` directory respectively containing the input and output of the test, based off of which we can compute our metrics.
+In this case, `/tmp/resim/inputs/` will instead contain an `experience` and `logs` directory respectively containing the input and output of the test which we can use to compute our metrics.

 ## Test Suite Report Mode